networknt/light-doc/content/en/faq/test-multi-config.md

 ```

-As you can see, in the junit setUp static method, a json object is constructed and write to
+As you can see, in the junit setUp static method, a json object is constructed to write to
 service.json in the home directory of the current user.
-The last line add this directory to
+The last line adds this directory to
 the classpath.

 During tearDown, the file written in the setUp is removed for clean up.